Germany to send Ukraine €2.7 billion military aid package – DW – 05/13/2023

 Germany last year provided Ukraine with military support worth €2 billion and had earmarked €2.2 billion for this year, though details had not yet been finalized.

-The new German military aid package comes as Ukrainian President Volodymyr Zelenskyy arrived in Rome for talks with political leaders, which could be followed by a trip to Berlin.
+The new German military aid package comes as the Ukrainian president arrived in Rome for talks with political leaders, which could be followed by a trip to Berlin.

 Zelenskyy is due to be awarded the prestigious Charlemagne Prize in the German city of Aachen on Sunday on behalf of the Ukrainian people.
 It remains unclear whether he will attend the prize ceremony in person.